Skip to content

 Pour the soup into your favorite soup mug.
 Mine just happens to be a lovely fall color.
 Add a dollop of honey sweetened yogurt and garnish with some of the toasted seeds that you didn’t burn.
 I tried to tell you to keep an eye on them.
 I have experience with the business of burning the seeds, too.

-1. Chris Vinson permalink
+Chris Vinson says

 You and I are somehow always on the same page.
 I made this yesterday…no apples, but curry, cream and garam masala.
 A perfect fall dish.
 Oh…I served mine in a vintage California Pottery orange bowl ’cause it looked like Fall.